Obscurely/RustTemplate/docs/template/REQ.md

 ### CRATES_TOKEN

-You'll a crates.io token for the following steps, if you don't have one:
+You'll need a crates.io token for the following steps, if you don't have one:

 1. Login on crates.io using GitHub.
 1. Go to [API tokens pages](https://crates.io/settings/tokens).